 It would have been easy to fill this bookcase to the max and overwork the eyes.
 To help keep a clean look, I sorted all the books by color instead of the literary sets they came in.
 I picked up all of them at second-hand stores.
 There are plenty more hidden away.
 I bought nearly 50 books for under $20.
 Saying that my sister is a reader is an understatement.
 I expect this bookcase to be packed out and refilled many times over.

-The rocking recliner is everything.
+The rocking recliner is amazing.
 I could sit hours holding my little nephew.
 Reading review after review proved very helpful.
 It’s rocks and reclines, but doesn’t swivel if you’re interested.

 I also found the side table at Ross, it’s small enough to handle this little corner (mama is left-handed) and holds this adorable whale lamp I picked up at Home Goods.